Match

 - At the end of each Match, Teams assess their processes to pinpoint enhancements aimed at boosting effectiveness.
 These enhancements are added as Improvements to the Arena Backlog.

-- During the next Match’s Anticipate phase, the Teams, Owner, and System Leads commit to addressing at least one improvement in the work system.
+- During the Anticipate phase of the next Match, the Teams, Arena Owner, and System Leads commit to addressing at least one improvement in the work system.